GIScience/ohsome-api/docs/how-to-guides.md

 # How-To Guides

+## Extraction

-## How to extract features with Python?
+### How to extract features with Python?

-How to extract OpenStreetMap data form the ohsome API with Python into a GeoDataFrame?
+How to extract OpenStreetMap data from the ohsome API with Python into a GeoDataFrame?

 ```python
 from io import BytesIO